 6.5.10.
-The test is passed when the Blind Spot Information signal has been activated in all test cases as shown in Table 1, Appendix 1 of this Regulation before the vehicle has crossed line C (see paragraph 6.5.7. above) and the Blind Spot Information signal has not been activated in any test run when the vehicle passes the traffic sign (see paragraph 6.5.8. above).
+The test is passed when the Blind Spot Information signal has been activated in all test cases as shown in Table 1 of Appendix 1 to this Regulation before the vehicle has crossed line C (see paragraph 6.5.7. above) and the Blind Spot Information signal has not been activated in any test run when the vehicle passes the traffic sign (see paragraph 6.5.8. above).

-For vehicle speeds up to 5 km/h, it is deemed satisfactory if the information signal is activated 1.4 seconds before the bicycle has reached the theoretical collision point as specified in Appendix 1 Figure 1.
+For vehicle speeds up to 5 km/h, it is deemed satisfactory if the information signal is activated 1.4 seconds before the bicycle has reached the theoretical collision point as specified in Appendix 1, Figure 1.
+For vehicle speeds between 5 and 10 km/h, the value d_c shall be 5 m.

-For vehicle speeds above 25 km/h, where the stopping distance is higher than 15 m, $d{\rm c}$ as specified in Appendix 1 Figure 1 shall be as specified in Appendix 1 Table 2.
+For vehicle speeds above 25 km/h, where the stopping distance is higher than 15 m, d_c as specified in Appendix 1, Figure 1 shall be as specified in Appendix 1, Table 2.